minvws/pUzi-python/README.md

 1. Fork the Project

-2. Ensure you have Black installed
+2. Ensure you have the requirements and Black installed

     ```shell
+    pip3 install -r requirements.txt
     pip3 install black
     ```